zettadb/cloudnative/cluster_docker/README.en.md

 2 machines: If a cluster host has different user name or base directory from the default values, it is set here, just setting the non-default items here.
 If a host uses the default user and base directory, there is no need to specify here.
-3 cluster: specify the nodes for the cluster, as mentioned above, there are 4 kinds of nodes.
+3 cluster: specify the nodes for the cluster, as mentioned above, there are the following simple attributes:
+  "namespace": specify the name prefix for the containers in a cluster, by default, it is 'kunlun'.
+               When installing multiple clusters inside the same docker swarm network, they should have different namespaces.
+Also, Inside cluster, there are 4 kinds of nodes.
   - for a node belonging to meta shard or data shards, two attribute needs to be set:
       * ip: specify the host ip where the docker container should be run on
 	  * is_primary: specify whether this node is master in the shard.
 There should be one and only